wishpond-dev/zoho_crm/README.md

 client.update_contact(auth_token, data, id)
 ```

-Where only the fields to be updated need be supplied in **data**.
+Only the fields being updated need to be supplied in **data**.
 The other fields will remain untouched.

 ```ruby
 client.delete_contact(auth_token, id)